SilentCatD/react-state-view-controller/README.md

 The `State` object is something that holds data for UI rendering, and the UI uses `State` for its rendering process.

+Take a look at some available function in the base `Controller` class.
+We won't have to re-write any of this, unless we want to.

 ```typescript
 abstract class Controller<T> {
   // The initial state of the UI